€20 Million European Commission Grant Secured for HOPE Project, Pioneering Offshore Renewable Hydrogen Production

 The production site will consist of three main units: production and compression at sea (at medium pressure), export via composite pipeline, and subsequent compression (at high pressure), storage, and onshore distribution.

-The hydrogen generated by the HOPE project will cater to the mobility requirements of Belgium, northern France, and the southern , encompassing a radius of approximately 300km.
+The hydrogen generated by the HOPE project will cater to the mobility requirements of Belgium, northern France, and the southern Netherlands, encompassing a radius of approximately 300km.
 Furthermore, it will serve the needs of small industries operating within this region.

 See also: Lhyfe and AREC Occitanie Begin Construction on Green Hydrogen Production Plant in Southern France

 The European Commission's grant, spanning a duration of five years, will provide the necessary financial support for various project aspects.
 This includes funding the design phases, procuring equipment, executing construction work, and conducting , development, and innovation activities.
-The primary focus of these endeavors will be optimizing technological solutions and ensuring efficient operation of this type of infrastructure.
+The primary focus of these endeavors will be optimizing technological solutions and ensuring efficient operation of this type of .
 Additionally, the project will involve a techno-economic analysis of offshore renewable hydrogen production solutions on a larger scale.

 HOPE will capitalize on the expertise and knowledge of its nine partner organizations, covering the entire value chain of renewable hydrogen production.
 Among these partners are Lhyfe, Plug, EDP NEW, and Strohm, each contributing their unique insights and capabilities.